Sead Hakšabanović: Celtic

 On 25 August 2022, Hakšabanović joined Scottish Premiership side Celtic on a five-year deal.
-Six days later, he would make his debut for the club as a late substitute for Daizen Maeda in a 4-1 away win against Ross County in the Scottish League Cup.
+Six days later, he would make his debut for the club as a late substitute for Daizen Maeda in a 4–1 away win against Ross County in the Scottish League Cup.

-On 6 September 2022, Hakšabanović made his UEFA Champions League debut against Real Madrid at Celtic Park where he came on as a 82nd minute substitute for Jota in a 3-0 defeat.
-On 14 September 2022, he started the second group stage match of Celtic's 2022-23 Champions League campaign against Shakhtar Donetsk in the Stadion Wojska Polskiego, where Celtic drew with Shakhtar 1-1.
+On 6 September 2022, Hakšabanović made his UEFA Champions League debut against Real Madrid at Celtic Park where he came on as an 82nd-minute substitute for Jota in a 3–0 defeat.
+On 14 September 2022, he started the second group stage match of Celtic's 2022–23 Champions League campaign against Shakhtar Donetsk in the Stadion Wojska Polskiego, where Celtic drew with Shakhtar 1–1.

-On 5 November 2022, Hakšabanović scored his first goal and brace for Celtic as they beat Dundee United 4-2 at home in the Scottish Premiership.
+On 5 November 2022, Hakšabanović scored his first goal and brace for Celtic as they beat Dundee United 4–2 at home in the Scottish Premiership.
 His form would see him awarded with the Premiership Player of the Month for November.